 Squarespace’s e-commerce platform is built-in and works seamlessly with all their theme designs.
 Adding e-commerce to WordPress requires a plugin (such as WooCommerce) and running into theme compatibility issues is common.

-If you’re planning on building a major e-commerce site, you might be better off steering clear of both Squarespace and WordPress and going with a platform like Shopify.
+If you’re planning on building a major e-commerce site, the choice will clearly be between WordPress and an e-comm dedicated platform like Shopify.

 - A place to host the audio files (not WordPress or Squarespace).

 - A way to publish new episodes with show notes and an audio player.